Sven Wombwell

 About 10% of the testosterone produced in a man's body converts into DHT in the testicles and prostate.
 The rest is either converted to more DHT at the base of the hair follicle by the 5-alpha reductase enzyme or converted to estradiol via the aromatase enzyme.
 DHT (being an androgen) is responsible for male characteristics such as body hair and a deeper voice.

-Everybody has a different tolerance to DH; some guys can have high levels, and others can be hypersensitive to it.
+Everybody has a different tolerance to DHT.
+Some guys can have high levels, and others can be hypersensitive to it.
 It is not the DHT amount that causes hair loss; it is the sensitivity of hair follicles to the DHT.
 Some men have high levels of DHT and never lose hair, but others are sensitive to it and can lose hair easily.

 Women also can experience pattern balding, but this is far less common.
 In the USA, around 50 million guys suffer from male pattern balding compared to (a still significant) 30 million women.